minond/site/posts/1531094894-adt-type-meaning.md

 about other scalar types.

 And like with anything else, reusability can be taken too far.
-Once the use or meaning of a type (or value) starts to change, or the type becomes so large and can only be extended in future phases, it makes less sense to continue using the same type.
-For example, if our language had types and we needed to construct an ADT with typing information, the data structures used in the parsing phase will not be enough during the type checking phase, and extending the types so that they could be using in the type checker would expand the scope too much, leaving you with the information that you need but completely stripping them of their ergonomics.
+Once the use or meaning of a type (or value) starts to change an increase in scope, it makes less sense to continue using the same type.
+For example, if our language had typing information that we needed to pass around, the data structures used in the parsing phase will not be enough during the type checking phase.
+And extending the types so that they could be used in the type checker would expand the scope too much, leaving you with the information that you need but completely stripping the constructors of their ergonomics.

-With that in mind, there are many instances where the types and their semantics overlap, and there is a need to represent the distinct sets, their union, and their intersections.
+With that in mind, there are many instances where types and their semantics overlap, and there is a need to represent the distinct sets, their union, and their intersections.
 When this is the case, OOP and ADTs are a great mix.